Problem Solving: Avoiding The Silver Bullet Approach

 High prices -> Raw commodities cost more, mismanaged business, increased taxes

-Looking beyond single causes naturally breaks down the problem into smaller pieces, making the complex more digestible.
+Looking beyond the-one-cause-that-explains-everything naturally breaks down the problem into smaller pieces, making complexity more digestible.
 It’s also the more imaginative approach, which is the innovation.
-By seeking two causes in your search for answers, you’ll inevitably wind up with more than two ideas for solutions and improvements.
+By seeking two causes in your search for answers, you’ll inevitably wind up with more than just two ideas for solutions and improvements.
 You’ll also sound smarter in social settings if you’re voicing multiple reasons vs silver bullets - trust me.

 Pro-tip: Your default response to “Why” questions should always be “Part of the reason….”.
 This does two things.
 It leaves open the possibility you missed something in your analysis, for which your audience might otherwise correct you.
 It’s also a reminder to yourself that there could be other reasons.
 (Hat tip to Naval)